julzaza/wildwitchherbs/_posts/2026-01-21-flower-essences-for-emotional-healing.md

 ---

-## Flowers Before Pills: A Forgotten Logic

-Long before the language of trauma, people knew its signs:
+## What Flower Essences Actually Are

+Flower essences are liquid preparations made by placing fresh flowers in water, traditionally in sunlight, to imprint the plant’s energetic pattern into the water.

+They are used for:

+- Emotional shock
+- Inconsolable grief
+- Fear
-- Sudden silence
+- Night terrors
+- Nervous system dysregulation
 - Trembling

-- Night terrors
+They do not work through:

-- Dissociation
+- Chemistry
-- Fainting
+- Nutrients
-- Inconsolable grief
+- Pharmacological ction

 In European folk practice, flowers were laid on the chest of the grieving, braided into wreaths for the bereaved, steeped lightly for the shaken, or worn close to the skin.
 They were never meant to overpower — only to steady.